ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

 Here we assume the error case is never taken.
 Further we assume that the second alternative is always taken.

-Data types behaviour derive from the case behavior.
+Data type behaviour derives from the case behavior.

-The syntax for data definition by example is as follows:
+Given by example, the syntax for a data declaration is as follows:

 ::
  data Foo
    = {-# LIKELY <NUM> #-} Bar
    | {-# LIKELY <NUM> #-} Baz

-If likelihood information for data types is given it must be given for all constructors.
+If likelihood information for data types is given, it must be given for all constructors.

-When pattern matching on an expression of such a type using a simple case expression the default likelihoods given by the information in the definition.
+When pattern matching on an expression of such a type using a simple case expression the default likelihoods are given by the information in the data declaration.

 When pattern matching on such an expression using other means the likelihood information might be considered by the compiler but no guarantees are given.

-Pattern matches using nested arguments, function definitions by pattern matching and guards are excluded for now for two reasons.
-It is not always obvious how to assign weights from the overall pattern to the individual Constructors.
-And it needlessly increases implementation complexity.
+Pattern matches using nested arguments, function definitions by pattern matching and guards are excluded for now for two reasons: It is not always obvious how to assign weights from the overall pattern to the individual Constructors, and it needlessly increases implementation complexity.

 Effect and Interactions
 -----------------------